Chandrashekhar Dasgupta

-Chandrashekhar Dasgupta (2 May 1940 – 2 March 2023) was an Indian civil servant, diplomat and writer who served as Indian ambassador to the European Union, Belgium, Luxembourg and China.
+Chandrashekhar Dasgupta (2 May 1940 – 2 March 2023) was an Indian civil servant, diplomat and writer who served as Indian ambassador to the European Union, Bangladesh, Belgium, Luxembourg and China.

 Early life

 Dasgupta was born on 2 May 1940, He graduated with honours in Economics from the Delhi University.

 Career

 Dasgupta entered Indian Foreign Service in 1962 and worked as a diplomat till his superannuation in 2000.
 During this period, he served as the Indian ambassador to China (1993–1996) and Belgium and Luxemburg and the European Union (1996–2000).
 Prior to his postings as an ambassador, he was the high commissioner to Singapore (1981–84) and Tanzania (1984–86) and held the vice-chair of the preparatory committees of United Nations Framework Convention on Climate Change (UNFCCC) and the United Nations Conference on Environment and Development (UNCED), popularly known as the Earth Summit, held in Rio de Janeiro in 1992.

 Dasgupta, a distinguished fellow of The Energy and Resources Institute (TERI), delivered several keynote addresses on Climate and Climate policies.
 He was a member of the United Nations Committee on Economic, Social and Cultural Rights and was a former chairperson of the China Task Force.
 He served as the co-chairman of the EU-India Round Table and presented one of the key reports at the 12th EU-India Round Table held at Paris in July 2008.
 He sat in the International Covenant on Economic, Social and Cultural Rights from January 2007 to December 2010 and was a member of the Prime Minister's Council on Climate Change.